matomatical/jaxgmg/README.md

 * [x] Create this repository
 * [x] Format project as an installable Python package
 * [x] CLI easily demonstrating core features
-* [x] GIF animation of core environments
+* [x] Animation/images of core environments, procedural generation methods
-* [ ] Speedtests of generation methods, environments, baselines
+* [x] Speedtests of generation methods, environments, (TODO: baselines)
 * [ ] Document speedtests and RL experiments in a report
 * [ ] Release jaxgmg v1 on arXiv and PyPI...!